Formation of Partially Dark-Matter Galaxies: Dirac Similarity Principle and Minimum Higgs Hypothesis

 Qualitatively, dark-matter particles refers to those particles which do not participate the ordinary strong and electromagnetic interactions.
 It is a natural but stringent definition of "the dark matter".
-For the extended Standard Model $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3) \times SU_R(2)$ mentioned above, the right-handed gauge bosons do not belong to the dark-matter world since they couple to quarks for instance and so to ordinary strong interactions.
-The right-handed gauge bosons, once produced, would decay into quarks and leptons immediately.
-So, under this definition of dark matter, we introduce the likely group but not the new species of dark matter.
-On the other hand, all the particle species in the $SU_f(3)$ sector, as they do not participate directly the ordinary strong and electromagnetic interactions, can be classified as "dark matter".
-That is, the extensions of the minimal Standard Model bring in new ordinary-matter particles and occasionally some dark-matter particles.
-If we look at the missing right-handed sector or at the above specific extra $Z^{\prime 0}$ model, we are working only with ordinary-matter particles, with the only exception of neutrinos.
-(Of course, with a new group and with some artificial adjustments, we could "manufacture" some new species of dark matter, but it will be at variance with the minimum Higgs hypothesis or with the Dirac similarity principle.)
+Under this definition, all the particle species in the $SU_f(3)$ sector, as they do not participate {\it directly} the ordinary strong and electromagnetic interactions, can be classified as "dark matter".
+That is, the extensions of the minimal Standard Model may bring in new ordinary-matter particles and occasionally some dark-matter particles, such as the above specific extra $Z^{\prime 0}$ model.

-This implies that the family gauge theory is so far the only way to get the new species of dark matter, besides the neutrinos.
-The additional $U(1)$ or $SU_R(2)$ gauge sector couples to the quark sector by construction and so could not be the dark-matter species.
-Furthermore, the role of the neutrinos in the $SU_f(3)$ gauge theory means that neutrinos serve as the bridge between the ordinary-matter world and the dark-matter world.
-Otherwise, we can't think of the connections between the dark-matter and ordinary-matter worlds and those spiral galaxies (such as our Milky Way) are truly unthinkable.
-Some dark-matter particles that can serve as the bridge are needed if the current thinking about the spiral galaxies can be accepted.